About the SMC

 -

-The Southern Movement Committee (SMC) is seeking a creative, strategic, and mission-aligned Communications Associate to join our team.
-This is an exciting opportunity for someone who is passionate about racial justice, grassroots organizing, and building narrative power in the South.
+The Southern Movement Committee (SMC) is seeking a purpose-driven, strategic, and creative Organizing Manager to join our team.
+This is an exciting opportunity for someone who is passionate about racial justice, grassroots organizing, and participatory democracy in the South.

-This is a full-time position based in Nashville, Tennessee, with possible monthly travel.
+This is a full-time position located in Nashville, Tennessee, with possible monthly travel.

 -